asarazan/grublish/README.md

 Absolutely minimal Bintray publishing via Gradle.

 ## Introduction
 We have done our best to create an easy path to publishing with minimal _esoterica_.
-This was accomplished by replacing some of the more advanced settings with sensible defaults, and hiding the ugliness of maven archiving.
-It also assumes that you will enter metadata like _license_ and _description_ using the UI at https://bintray.com
+We accomplished this by replacing some of the more advanced/redundant settings with sensible defaults, and hiding the ugliness of maven archiving.
+We also assume that you will enter metadata like _license_ and _description_ using the UI at https://bintray.com

+Creating a bintray account is outside the scope of this README, but it's really quite simple!

 #### local.properties (or ~/.gradle/gradle.properties)
 ```gradle